 García González turns a black mirror on contemporary society and its relation both to history and to the future.
 His insightfulness and relevance draw comparisons with Margaret Atwood, Neal Stephenson, and China Miéville, though his verbal economy and elegance are more akin to Cormac McCarthy, producing both disturbingly uncanny violence and unexpected comedy.

-- When a Robot Decides to Die
+When a Robot Decides to Die

-- The Year the Pig
+The Year of the Pig

-- Waiting for the Wagon
+Waiting for the Wagon

-- Why Do Dogs Bark at the Moon?
+Why Do Dogs Bark at the Moon?

-- Yusnavy, the Eclipse of an Astro
+Yusnavy, the Eclipse of a Star

-- How Nicely She Walks
+How Nicely She Walks